undefined-academy/semana-1/github-profiles/bautista-lonardi-9435/README.md

-# Hello, I'm Bautista Lonardi
+# Hello 👋, I'm Bautista Lonardi

 I'm a _Full Stack Javascript developer_ in progress from **Argentina** looking for a new experience on a company that helped me to be a **better developer**.

-# Hi there, I'm Bautista! 👋

 ## 🚀 About Me